 - Hiren’s BootCD (https://www.hirensbootcd.org/download/)

-For the first USB Key, follow the instruction on the Hiren’s web site to create the USB key.
-If you have another key, you can format it with FAT32 or FATex (or NTFS), save the firmware that you want to apply on that key.
+For the first USB Key, follow the instruction on Hiren’s website to create the USB key.
+If you have another key, you can format it with FAT32 or FATex (or NTFS), and save the firmware that you want to apply to that key.

 - Make sure you plug your power adapter, do not attempt on battery